 Susan Hertz, SECRETARY

 Debbie has been helping and caring for animals all her life.
 A native of Garrett County, Debbie is a licensed Real Estate Agent at Long & Foster Realtors for her WV License.
 Taylor-Made Deep Creek Vacations & Sales for her MD License.
 She has been involved in community service for more than 12 years.
 In addition to raising a family, Debbie takes care of her two adored Shi-Tzu's, Kahlua and Bailey, and Sammie her Dachshund.
 She is dedicated to helping animal’s and helping HART in anyway she can.

 Michael Pellet, Past President

 A successful business owner and professional engineer, Michael retired to Garrett County over 15 years ago.
 Michael joined HART as facilities director and developed the specifications and preliminary design for the HART Center and its Adoption Wing.
 Michael served for many years as the president of HART and now remains active as a member of the HART Construction Committee.
 He and his wife have two adopted dogs.

 John has been fostering, transporting and adopting rescue cats over the last couple of decades.
 Before moving to Garrett County full time in 2011, John transported over 150 cats from the Garrett County Shelter to rescue organizations in VA and MD for adoption.
 As a permanent resident, John has transported animals to larger rescues for HART.
 He has held various executive level positions in the Washington, DC, area, both in the private and public sectors.
 John and his wife are happy “cat parents” to six adult cats and a kitten, all rescues.

 Ann comes from a family deeply rooted in Garrett County.
-She has dedicated most of her life to volunteering in the county, having served for 42 years with Southern County Rescue Squad, 20 years on the Board of the Garrett College Foundation, 30 years with House of Hope, and several years with the Deep Creek Fire Department.
+She has dedicated most of her life to volunteering in the county, having served since 1974 with Southern County Rescue Squad, 20 years on the Board of the Garrett College Foundation, 30 years with House of Hope, and several years with the Deep Creek Fire Department.
 Ann has a great understanding of the importance of fundraising and grant writing.
 She is the proud parent of Copper and Garrett, two miniature poodles, and Boomer, a Yorkie.